woocommerce/woocommerce/docs/theme-development/thumbnail-image-regeneration.md

 If your site is behind BasicAuth, both async requests and background processes will fail to complete.
 This is because WP Background Processing relies on the WordPress HTTP API, which requires you to attach your BasicAuth credentials to requests.

-You can pass these credentials via a snippet, see: https://github.com/A5hleyRich/wp-background-processing#basicauth
+You can pass these credentials via a snippet, see:[BasicAuth documentation](https://github.com/A5hleyRich/wp-background-processing#basicauth).

 ### Viewing background regeneration logs